This course is available by: eLearning, Virtual-LIVE and Classroom

-This session looks at the practical steps that organisations need to take to ensure compliance with their obligations.
-It concentrates on how to avoid data security breaches from a legal and practical point of view, as well as considering the implications of any breach that might occur.
+This session looks at the practical steps that organisations need to take to keep personal data safe, to ensure compliance with their obligations, and to meet regulator expectations.
+It concentrates on how to avoid breaches from a legal and practical point of view, as well as considering the implications of any breach that might occur.

-- analysis of the legal requirements for keeping the personal data secure
+Key aspects of this session include: - analysis of the legal requirements for keeping personal data secure

-- key physical and organisational measures that every organisation should consider
+- key physical, technical and organisational measures that every organisation should consider

 - the requirement for documentation and how to comply with it